mono/Embeddinator-4000/docs/Limitations.md

 **Workaround:** You can use the generator to create a single library that includes several assemblies (from different projects).

+### Subclassing

+The embeddinator ease the integration of the mono runtime inside applications by exposing a set of ready-to-use API for the target language and platform.

+However this is not a two way integration, e.g. you cannot subclass a managed type and expect managed code to call back inside your native code, since your managed code is unaware of this co-existance.

+Depending on your needs it might be possible to workaround parts of this limitation, e.g.

+* your managed code can p/invoke into your native code.
+This requires customizing your managed code to allow customization from native code;

+* use products like Xamarin.iOS and expose a managed library that would allow (ObjC in this case) to subclass some managed NSObject subclasses.

 ## ObjC generated code